chenyuwang713/MetaHome/README.md

 All generated GLB files are stored in the results/ directory.
 These assets can either be dragged manually into Unity or loaded automatically through GLBLoader.cs.

-Future Improvements

-Add voice recognition with Whisper or WebSpeech Blockchain metadata for ownership tracking
-Dynamic stylization using Text2Mesh integration
-WebXR deployment for browser-based access